imdone/imdone-atom/README.md

 // A &#35;HACK:4 ble task-board in your code.
 ----
+### You live in the code, your tasks should too!

 ![Create filter and move](https://cloud.githubusercontent.com/assets/233505/9454838/d3784fb2-4a8a-11e5-8503-73bf7a2028f1.gif)

 [![apm](https://img.shields.io/apm/dm/imdone-atom.svg)](https://atom.io/packages/imdone-atom)
 [![apm](https://img.shields.io/apm/v/imdone-atom.svg)]()

-iMDone provides a task-board for TODO comments in your code.
-Most tools give you a list of TODO comments with no regard to order.  iMDone lets you sort them in the order you want and keeps them in sync with your project files.
+Developers are creative people and the text editor is their canvas.
+For decades they've used TODO style code comments to track issues that almost never end up in issue tracking software.  iMDone is a plugin for your favorite text editor that turns code comments into trackable issues.
+It collects all TODO style comments in your project and organizes them in a drag and drop task-board that integrates with any web based issue tracking system.

 iMDone works best with todo.txt and markdown syntax.
 See the [syntax guide at imdone-core](https://github.com/imdone/imdone-core#task-formats) for details.